tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

         'search.password' => 'searchuser_password',
     ],
     /* ... */
+    'entraid-sp' => [
+        /* ... */
     ],
+],
 ```
-Next, we will use SimpleSAMLphp's [ldap:AttributeAddFromLDAP][https://simplesamlphp.org/docs/contrib_modules/ldap/ldap.html] authentication processing (authproc) filter.
-You can configure your filters globally in the _config.php_ or the _sam20-idp-hosted.php_ metadata file; This choice is use-case specific.
+Next, we will use SimpleSAMLphp's [ldap:AttributeAddFromLDAP][https://simplesamlphp.org/docs/contrib_modules/ldap/ldap.html] authentication processing (authproc) filter to reference this from within the _entraid-sp_ authsource we created earlier.

 Example of an authproc filter: